 You can now enjoy our ciders on tap in select restaurants and Whole Foods Markets with tap lines in Madison, Milwaukee, and Chicago, and that feature local, organic, finely crafted foods and beverages.
 We are releasing our “Classic Dry” cider as well as four other dry ciders and one cyser, all described below.
-Next year we will be adding bottled ciders made from our 2016 harvest, which is just beginning now!
+Next year we will be adding bottled ciders made from our 2016 harvest, which is underway.
 Watch our website for regular updates, join us on Facebook and Instagram, and join our mailing list as well.

 Milwaukee and nearby

 In Milwaukee, visit Lost Valley Cider, Wisconsin’s first cider bar, to enjoy our Classic Dry.
 Visit with Stuart and Chandra for a line-up of many great ciders on tap and in bottles unlike anywhere in the Midwest!
 Classic Dry is on tap at 8th Street Ale House in Sheboygan, where it was the “go-to cider” during a recent cider week.
 Find Classic Dry on tap in the Whole Foods Market-Wauwatosa.
 Watch for it soon at Whole Foods Market Milwaukee, at Palm’s Bistro and Bar, and at My Sugar Maple.

 Our Classic Dry Cider is on at SmallBar (Logan Square).
 The Northman, Chicago’s first cider pub and bistro featuring the most extensive menu of ciders anywhere in the Midwest, also features our ciders!
 The Northman, The Publican and Pub Royale have all been enjoying our rare release, Tremlett’s, a treat for the cider connoisseur and now you can also at The Publican.

 Whole Foods Market in Chicago has 16 stores with tap lines that is starting our cider in their West Loop store!

-If you visit Farmhouse Taverns in Chicago or Evanston, as well as their Farm Bar in Chicago’s Lakeview neighborhood (on West Wellington Ave.), and ask for the Farmhouse ciders, you are drinking cider that we private label for them.
+If you visit Farmhouse Taverns in Chicago or Evanston, as well as their Farm Bar in Chicago’s Lakeview neighborhood (West Wellington Ave.), and ask for the Farmhouse ciders, you are drinking cider that we private label for them.

 About Our Ciders